Tertiary Preparation Program (Health Sciences)

 - have completed the equivalent of year 11 (completion of senior high school in countries where this is not considered equivalent to an Australian year 12)

-- have a minimum English language proficiency level of IELTS 6.0, with no individual score less than 6.0, or equivalent.
+- have a minimum English language proficiency level of:

 There are essential components of a course or unit that demonstrate the capabilities, knowledge and skills to achieve the core learning outcomes of that course or unit.
 You will need to be able to meet these inherent requirements to complete your course.